Tired of gritty creatine that clumps or tastes terrible? The best mixer is already in your fridge.

-Mixing creatine monohydrate with juice isn’t just about flavor.
-It can actually boost absorption, improve consistency, and help you see faster results.
+Mixing creatine with juice isn’t just about flavor.
+Based on my decade as a coach, it boosts absorption, improves consistency, and delivers faster results.

-In this article, I’ll show you exactly how to mix creatine with juice the right way — based on years of experience as a coach and lifter.
+In this guide, I’ll show you exactly how to mix creatine with juice the right way—covering the science, the step-by-step method, and exactly which juices to grab (and which to avoid).

-Whether you’re bulking, cutting, or just starting out, this practical guide will help you get more out of every scoop.
+Whether you’re bulking, cutting, or just starting out, this practical advice will help you get more out of every single scoop.

 Table of contents